tourn/subcl/README.md

 			playlists containing the ID3 tags and feeding it to mpd instead of the pure URLs)

-Coming up
+Coming Up
 ---------
-- Tests!
-- Dropping dependency of mpc, talking directly to mpd
+- wildcard play command (don't have to specify if it's a song, an album...) with configurable order for non-interactive mode (First, if it's a song name, play this song. otherwise, if it's an album...)
+- currently playing command showing song metadata
+- announce currently playing song via notification system

 Ideas
 -----
 - podcasts
-- search-playlist command or something similar
-- structure output based on terminal width
-- make search command more useful
+- make a useful search/browse command (maybe with curses?)
-- wildcard play command (don't have to specify if it's a song, an album...) with configurable order for non-interactive mode (First, if it's a song name, play this song. otherwise, if it's an album...)
-- passing through of non-subcl commands (play, toggle, random) to mpc, so you don't have to remember which executable to call
 - configurable verbosity
-- interactive library browser using ncurses

 [sub]: http://subsonic.org
 [origin]: https://github.com/winsbe01/subcl
+vim: set noexpandtab: